pendulum-project/ntpd-rs/CONTRIBUTING.md

   request with your fix, no accompanying bug report is needed.
 Please combine multiple typos into a single pull request as much as possible.
-* For other bugs, please open a bug report first, this allows us to discuss the best way to solve the problem and prevents and duplicated effort.
+* For other bugs, please open a bug report first, this allows us to discuss the best way to solve the problem and prevents duplicated effort.

 #### Want to write a new feature?
 * Check if there is an existing issue on our issue tracker that already concerns